Vecihi K-VI: Development and production

 During the 1919–1923 Turkish War of Independence, the Turkish Air Force lacked aircraft.
 Vecihi Hürkuş, an aviator participating in the war, wanted the country to have its own aircraft.
 In a 1925 interview with Resimli Ay, Hürkuş said that he was hesitant about building a plane at first, but that he was convinced by his friends.
 He worked to make a design that was simple and had similar specifications to airplanes already in use.
-On 14 June 1923, Hürkuş finished the technical drawings of the plane, which was to be used for training and reconnaissance purposes, and showed the project to lieutenant general Muzaffer Ergüder, an inspector in the air force, three days later, on 17 June.
-After inspecting, Ergüder congratulated Hürkuş, and suggested that the plane should be called "Vecihi".
+On 14 June 1923, Hürkuş finished the technical drawings of the plane, which was to be used for training and reconnaissance purposes.
+He showed the project to lieutenant general Muzaffer Ergüder, an inspector in the air force, three days later on 17 June.
+After inspecting the drawings, Ergüder congratulated Hürkuş and suggested that the plane should be called "Vecihi".
 The air force set out three conditions that had to be met: the plane was easy to assemble, had a top speed of over 200 km/h, and allowed the pilot to have a wide field of view.

 After the plane was approved by the air force, Hürkuş and four of his friends started to build the plane at the Halkapınar Aircraft Repair Workshop.
 Work started on 24 June.
-Having a limited budget, the engine of Vecihi K-VI was taken from a captured plane of the Hellenic Air Force.
+Having a limited budget, the engine of Vecihi K-VI was taken from a Hellenic Air Force plane, as many enemy aircraft and their parts captured during the war were kept by the Turkish Air Force.
 For the rest of the plane, Hürkuş used wood, steel rods, and fabric sourced from Turkey.
 Aircraft dope was used to strengthen the fabric.
-Hürkuş spent at least 16 hours a day on the plane, sometimes sleeping less than two hours to finish the project.
-He was briefly sent away for a few months to study European aviation.
+Hürkuş spent at least 16 hours a day working on the plane, sometimes sleeping less than two hours to finish the project.
+He was briefly sent away from December 1923 to April 1924 to study European aviation.
 By the time he returned, the wooden frame was finished, and only had to be covered with fabric.
-The Vecihi K-VI was constructed in a total of 14 months, and was completed by late 1924.
+The Vecihi K-VI was constructed in a total of 14 months and was completed by late 1924.